 FAQs:

-Collectors of 2010 commemorative silver coins include both seasoned numismatists and individuals with a personal or family connection to the themes represented.
-These coins are also popular among those who appreciate historical events, American traditions, or unique coin designs.
+Collectors of 2010 commemorative silver coins range from seasoned numismatists to individuals with a personal connection to the themes represented.
+These coins often appeal to those interested in American history, military service, youth organizations, or world culture.
+They are also popular among people who appreciate the craftsmanship and limited mintage of commemorative issues.